Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-yMK6P7xtCwc.md

 ### Transcript

-> what camera are we using we're using a canon m50 i just doxed jace's camera too wow and my address oh yeah there's only two of those on the planet yeah
+> what camera are we using we're using a canon m50 I just doxed jace's camera too wow and my address oh yeah there's only two of those on the planet yeah